Birth Mother Grief

 A birth mother who chooses open adoption does not have to stay separated from the child as is the case with closed adoptions.
 This ability to see the child grow and thrive makes the grief process easier to navigate for everyone involved.
 It also lessens the amount of time the birth mother spends in sadness.

 Birth parents choose the adoptive parents for a reason.
 They spend an enormous amount of time, energy, and love picking the best parents for their child.
-The adoptive mother should remember this when her feelings of sadness for the birth mother begin to overwhelm her.
-She should take the time to remind herself that the birth mother felt she would be the best possible mother for the child.
+Additionally, the adoptive mother should remember this when her feelings of sadness for the birth mother begin to overwhelm her.
+So she should take the time to remind herself that the birth mother felt she would be the best possible mother for the child.

 Understanding the birth mother’s grief can help the adoptive mother to connect on an even deeper level with her child.
-As the baby grows, the adoptive parents can share with him or her the feelings that were experienced by everyone before, during, and after the adoption.
+Additionally, as the baby grows, the adoptive parents can share with him or her the feelings that were experienced by everyone before, during, and after the adoption.

 Undoubtedly, the child will feel reassured knowing that both biological and adoptive parents put so much energy and emotion into the adoption process.